Stalag XIII-C: Post-war

+The site, Lager Hammelburg, is now home to the German Infantry School (Deutsche Infanterieschule).
+Some building used at the time of the camp are still in use by 2023.

 In television

 The 1960s and 1970s American television program Hogan's Heroes was situated in a fictitious POW Camp called "Luft-Stalag 13" located near Hammelburg, likely based on actual Luftwaffe POW camps administered by them for Allied POW combat pilots and aircrew shot down over German territory.
 However, there was no resemblance to the actual Stalags XIII-A, -B or -C other than name and location.